Hiddenstyle/Ticker/README.md

 # Ticker.js

-Small experiment on how to build a basic gale loop utility for easy access to a continuous uppdate event on the window object.
+Small experiment on how to build a basic game loop utility for easy access to a continuous uppdate event on the window object.

 Feel free to comment and come with ideas on how to improve!